Skip to main content

 Key findings:

-• ekoDB achieved 2-5x better CPU efficiency across all workloads
+• ekoDB (Key-Value) achieves 2–5x better CPU efficiency than PostgreSQL and MongoDB across all workloads

 CPU Utilization Details